-We are beyond blessed and are grateful for your continued support of the Asbury Storehouse.
+We are beyond blessed and are grateful for your continued support of the Asbury First Storehouse.
 If you have any additional questions or concerns, please contact us at firstname.lastname@example.org or call 585-271-1050 x137.

 A collaborative outreach program with University of Rochester School of Medicine, the clinic is staffed by medical students working with a doctor preceptor.
 Open by appointment only for a variety of free non-emergency services, we rely on the funding from donors like you.

 We deliver 80 bags of much-needed groceries each month to one or two of our partner inner-city churches, where they are distributed to needy congregations members, and to the Keeping Our Promise (KOP) Refugees, a support program to assist recent family arrivals.
 Food is donated by Asbury First members.
 Volunteers organize and bag the groceries, and facilitate delivery.
 It’s a collaboration that tackles food uncertainty in our community head-on.

 The Community Garden at Asbury First provides fresh produce for the Dining & Caring Center meals and guests, and for the Grocery Bag Ministry partner churches and Keeping Our Promise Rochester refugee program.
 Through our efforts we also build relationships, provide education, hands-on learning experiences, meaningful service opportunities, and bring life and purpose to a previously unused and neglected portion of the campus.